wazam/fantasy-baseball-buzz/README.md

 # [Jamball](https://github.com/wazam/fantasy-baseball-buzz)

 Jamball aggregates MLB player trends, statistics, and projections from multiple baseball and fantasy sources to provide you a more in-depth picture of player true values across all parts of the internet.
-Written in Python. #FreeMaxScherzer
+Written in Python.

 ## Installation

-### Build From Source
+<details><summary><i>Build From Source</i></summary>

 1. Install [git](https://git-scm.com/downloads) and [docker-compose](https://docs.docker.com/compose/install/).
 2. Clone the repo.